protocol/research-website/content/posts/202208-private-retrieval-rfp/index.md

 Accepted proposals will receive up to **$300,000** in funding.
 All work must be released under an open-source license and may find usage in other systems.
 The first phase of this call will close on **1 March 2023** or earlier if awarded.

-We encourage interested researchers to reach out to us  by visiting #private-retrieval in the [Lodestar discord](https://discord.gg/lodestar-network-goods)  For formal questions, please email [grants@protocol.ai](mailto:grants@protocol.ai).
+We encourage interested researchers to reach out to us  by visiting #private-retrieval in the [Lodestar discord](https://discord.gg/lodestar-network-goods)  For formal questions, please email [research-grants@protocol.ai](mailto:research-grants@protocol.ai).
 Submit your proposal using our application management system at [grants.protocol.ai](https://grants.protocol.ai/).